 Apple Pay makes paying for things quick and secure using your iPhone, iPad, or Apple Watch.
 One cool feature was Apple Pay Later, which let you split purchases into smaller payments over time.
-But things have changed in 2025!
+But things have changed!

 Apple has discontinued its own Pay Later service and now works with other companies to offer Buy Now, Pay Later (BNPL) options.
-This article explains how to use Apple Pay Later, manage your payments, and check your balance in 2025.
+This article explains how to use Apple Pay Later, manage your payments, and check your balance.

 Yes, Apple ended its own Apple Pay Later service in 2024.
 It no longer offers its “pay in four” loans directly.
 Instead, Apple now partners with companies like Affirm and Klarna to provide BNPL options when you use Apple Pay.